mlr77/mlr77.github.io/essays/notsosemantic.md

 <br/>
 <br/>
 >Get the same benefits as BEM or SMACSS, but without the tedium.

-#### What.
-A. Joke...

-Some of the discouragement may have been caused by fatigue, but I have used Twitter Bootstrap in the past, long before I had a clue (not that I am much better now), and I did not have many issues building sites with Bootstrap, or regular HTML/CSS for that matter.
+Some of the discouragement may have been caused by fatigue, but I have used Twitter Bootstrap in the past, long before I had a clue (not that I am much better now), and I did not have many issues building sites with Bootstrap, or plain old HTML/CSS for that matter.
 Plus, what's with all the DIVs!?
 Seriously, the HTML5 [documentation](https://html.spec.whatwg.org/multipage/grouping-content.html#the-div-element) points out that we should use DIVs as a last resort.
 Maybe I just have a bad memory, or maybe my English is not up to par for Semantic UI, but in the end, I think there must be better solutions out there.

 The concept of using natural language to write code and build websites is great.
 I think a better approach might be tying documentation to codepen.io or a similar online tool.
 In a round-a-bout way, that was sort of what I ended up doing anyway.